cspannos/UNICEF-Challenge/README.md

 - see a list of countries
 - select a specific country and view the schools related to the selected item
 - view the schools that are connected and not connected for that country
 -  see the status of that country (e.g. if donors have provided funding, if ISPs are engaged, number of schools connected and not connected etc.)
+- see school orders to fulfill ISP connectivity
+- take an order to fund ISP connectivity for a school

 ### Sprints
 - [x] days 0-1: draft epic, user stories, and sprint timeline